kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 Observe, hypothesize, and experiment

-- Observation is the starting point of an iterative learning process:
+- Observation is the starting point of an iterative learning process
 - Observe &rarr; Form a Hypothesis &rarr; Take Action &rarr; Seek Feedback &rarr; Repeat
 - For example, if you notice decreased engagement in standups, hypothesize why (e.g., too long, not relevant), experiment with changes (shorter meetings, rotating facilitators), and assess results